You can't just ignore the problem

 Should I Borrow On My Home Equity?

-The deadline for filing taxes this year is April 18th due to the Emancipation Day holiday in Washington, DC, falling on Friday, April 15th.
-Taxpayers in Maine and Massachusetts will have until Tuesday, April 19th to file taxes due to the Patriot's Day observances on April 18th.
+The deadline for filing taxes this year is April 18th due to the Emancipation Day holiday in Washington, DC being celebrated on Friday, April 15th.
 Many people dread tax season.
 Tax season is a very stressful time of the year.
 As a taxpayer, you are uncertain if you will owe taxes or get a refund.